priyanshumahey/Purple-Lotus/README.md

-Visit the deployed site here:
+Visit the deployed mock site here:

 https://purple-lotus.netlify.app/

-Will be in development soon!
-To learn more, please email us at pmahey@student.ubc.ca or xcher@student.ubc.ca.
+Purple Lotus is now launching!
+To get more information go to: https://www.lotus-mh.ca/